-Our team of solicitors have specialised in the personal injury claims industry for many years and have heaps of experience and expertise in cosmetic surgery compensation claims.
+Our panel of solicitors have specialised in the personal injury claims industry for along time and have heaps of experience and expertise in cosmetic surgery compensation claims.
 We are a legal frim that genuinely cares about our clients and do our best to get the best possible outcome for them, working hard to often gain the maximum settlement amount possible.
 We have a high success rate and pride ourselves in our professionalism.

 Starting your claim needn’t be as daunting as you’d expect, just call us at Legal Helpline on 0161 696 9685 and we will endeavour to help you to get the compensation you deserve.

 There is lots of information in this NHS guide to cosmetic procedures and different treatments.